redhat-na-ssa/hobbyist-guide-to-rhoai/README.md

 # Hobbyist Guide to install RHOAI

 This is the Hobbyist Guide to Installing and Configuring RHOAI for customers.
 Bring your towel.
+This repo is intentionally imperative to aggregate the various official docs into a single markdown and paves the way for declarative automation in the [ai-gitops-catalog](https://github.com/redhat-na-ssa/demo-ai-gitops-catalog).

 - OCP Instance: AWS with OpenShift Open Environment
 - OCP Version: 4.14.27